Golden Snitch Cake

-- Bring a saucepan with two inches of water to a simmer.
-Place egg whites and sugar into a heat-proof mixer bowl, and place above the water.
+- Bring a saucepan with 2″ of water to a simmer.
+Place egg whites and sugar into a heat-proof mixer bowl, and place above water.
 Whisk mixture until sugar is dissolved.

-- Place bowl on mixer stand, and whisk on medium-high speed until you have stiff, glossy peaks and the mixture is cool, about 10 minutes.
+- Place bowl with egg whites on mixer stand, and whisk on medium-high speed until you have stiff, glossy peaks and mixture is cool, about 10 minutes.

-- Print out the template, and cut out each wing.
+- Print out template, and cut out each wing.

-- On the back of the scrapbook paper (where there is no print/design), trace the wings, writing side up.
-Flip each of the wings over, writing side down, and trace again.
-Cut out the four wing pieces.
+- On the back of scrapbook paper (where there is no print/design), trace wings, writing side up.
+Flip each of wings over, writing side down, and trace again.
+Cut out four wing pieces.
 They will be double-sided.

-- Line up the wings so they are double-sided, making sure they line up evenly.
-Set one wing with the inside facing you, and place a lollipop stick at the inner corner (the lollipop stick should have about half sticking out of the paper).
-Hot glue the lollipop stick in place.
+- Line up wings so they are double-sided, making sure they line up evenly.
+Set one wing with the inside facing you, and place lollipop stick at the inner corner (lollipop stick should have about half sticking out of paper).
+Hot glue lollipop stick in place.

 - Remove cake layers from the freezer and unwrap.

-- Place the bottom cake layer flat side down on a 6-inch cake board.
-Frost the cake top-down.
-Once frosted, gently flip the layer over, round side down, making the bottom of the cake.
-Frost the bare top of the cake.
+- Place bottom cake layer flat side down on a 6″ cake board.
+Frost cake top-down.
+Once frosted, gently flip layer over, round side down, making bottom of cake.
+Frost bare top of cake.

-- Gently place the other cake layer on top of the frosted bottom layer.
-Frost the top half of the cake.
+- Gently place other cake layer on top of frosted bottom layer.
+Frost top half of cake.

-- Place in the refrigerator to set the buttercream for about 20 minutes.
+- Place in refrigerator to set buttercream for about 20 minutes.

-- Insert wings into the sides, pushing them in until the lollipop sticks are no longer seen.
+- Insert wings into sides, pushing them in until the lollipop sticks are no longer seen.

 - Sprinkle cake with gold pearl dust or spray with gold color mist (optional).

-- Store in the fridge until about 1 hour before serving.
-Store leftovers in the refrigerator (preferably in an airtight container) for up to 5 days.
+- Store in refrigerator until about 1 hour before serving.

 - If your buttercream turns to soup when the butter is added, then the egg whites were too warm when the butter was introduced.
 Let it whip until cool.
 (Ice touching the outside of the bowl will help.)